As we enter the holiday shopping season, retailers are planning for all scenarios.

 Diversify sales channels

-Part of creating a good omnichannel marketing strategy is using all the tools at your disposal.
-You can increase sales by using eCommerce tools on your social media platforms.
-These channels are not only a great way for customers to find your business, but they can also help people discover your unique products.
+Increase sales by using eCommerce tools on your social media platforms.
+These channels are not only a great way for customers to find your business, but they can also also help people discover your individual products.

-About 50 percent of consumers have made purchases through social media channels like Facebook, Instagram, and Pinterest, according to OT Retail Team.
-These channels are also a great way to test your holiday marketing ideas, as it’s the quickest way to capitalise on seasonal trends.
+About 55% of consumers have made purchases through social media channels like Facebook, Instagram, and Pinterest, according to Retail Dive.
 Each platform offers tools to direct traffic to your retail website or product pages, or to complete the purchase directly on your social media page.

 Tie in your brand messaging

 Whether your customers are shopping on Instagram or visiting your brick-and-mortar store, your brand messaging should stay the same.
-For example, your in-store holiday retail promotional ideas should match up with how you talk about those same promotions on your social media platforms.
+For example, your in-store promotion copy should match up with how you talk about those same promotions on your social media platforms.

 You can also extend your brand messaging through your interactions with online customers.
 Chat and video tools can bridge the divide that social distancing creates, helping you develop a relationship with your customer base that makes sense for your brand.
 Make it easy for customers to reach out online or schedule a video conference if you sell items that require more guidance.